 The anonymous twosome behind Mothmeister are artists based in Antwerp, Belgium.
 Their fascination with taxidermy and fairy tales manifests in the photo shoots they have out in desolate, secluded places.
 Masked, unearthly creatures garbed in fanciful costumes pose with stuffed, deceased animals that appear more alive than the beings holding them.
 It is all part of the artists’ manifesto that pays homage to the dead and highlights the beauty of the bizarre.
 Prints and postcards of their photos are available for purchase on their Etsy shop.
 The duo also released a book titled “Weird and Wonderful Post-Mortem Fairy Tales.”
 It’s filled with portraits, plus offers insight into the individuals behind Mothmeister.
 Follow here.

 If you read my blog post about the MM Fabrications Let the Devil In collection, then this group’s name may ring a bell.
 The all-female group practices ritual performance art that includes blood-letting and body suspension.
-I had the fortune of seeing these ladies in action when they performed for MM Fabrications and what they do left me in awe.
-The images they post on Instagram may be offensive or contain sensitive material for some, but there is no denying that what these women are creating is absolute magick, or rather — to use the Coven’s signature hashtag — #cuntmagick.
+I had the fortune of seeing these ladies in action when they performed for MM Fabrications and at the Witch Walk in Santa Ana and what they do left me in awe.
+The images they post on Instagram may be offensive or contain sensitive material for some, but there is no denying that what these women are creating is absolute magick, or rather—to use the Coven’s signature hashtag—#cuntmagick.
 Follow here.